airbytehq/airbyte/docs/integrations/sources/surveycto.md

 - Form Data Definition - Fetch form's definition from SurveyCTO in json format
 - Form Repeat Groups - Fetch SurveyCTO form's repeat group data in csv format.
 The form needs to have repeat groups for it to work.

+## Reference Resources
+[SurveyCTO API Documentation](https://support.surveycto.com/hc/en-us/articles/360033156894?flash_digest=0a6eded7694409181788cc46a7026897850d65b5&flash_digest=d76dde7c3ffc40f4a7f0ebd87596d32f3a52304f) - Provides details of the SurveyCTO API endpoints and the expected parameters.
+The downside is you need to be signed in to a SurveyCTO server to access the documentation

+[pysurveycto](https://github.com/IDinsight/surveycto-python) - A Python library to download data collected on SurveyCTO data collection app using SurveyCTO REST API.
+The library was created by [IDinsight](https://www.idinsight.org/) as an open-source contribution to the SurveyCTO ecosystem.

 ## Changelog

 | Version | Date | Pull Request | Subject |